Akuli/BananaGUI/docs/tutorial.rst

 terminal!
 That's not good because we are making a GUI, and people expect to get message boxes instead.

-The Dialog widget is a lot like the Window widget, and you can use it to create message boxes when needed.
-But the ``bananagui.msgbox`` module also includes handy functions for commonly used dialogs, and it's often easiest to use that.
+There Dialog widget is a lot like the Window widget, and you can use it to create message boxes when needed.
+But the :mod:`bananagui.msgbox` module includes handy functions for commonly used dialogs, and it's often easiest to use that.
 This program displays a hello world message box when the button is clicked:

 .. code-block:: python